ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 You can choose to grant workspaces with secondary access when [creating a dedicated host group](#create-group-dh) and from the dedicated host group details page.
 You can stop sharing them from the dedicated host group details page.

-To share workspaces, perform the following steps:
+To share workspaces, complete the following steps:
 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
 2. Select a workspace.
 3. Click **Dedicated hosts** on the left navigation menu.
-        You can see all the existing dedicated hosts.
+        Here, you can see all existing dedicated hosts.
 4. Click a dedicated host group to open the details page.
 5. Click **Share** and select the workspaces that you want to share.

-        The workspaces that are in the same region as the primary workspace and are in an active state can be selected.
+        Workspaces that are in the same region as the primary workspace and are in an active state can be selected.
         {: note}

 6. Click **Save**.

-You can **Stop sharing** the workspaces with secondary access to the host group from the dedicated host group details page.
-Make sure that the workspaces do not have any provisioned resources on the dedicated host.
+To stop sharing dedicated host access with a secondary workspace, ensure that the selected workspace does not have any provisioned resources on the dedicated host.

 ## Reserving a dedicated host
 {: #reserv-dh}